synergycodes/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code

-Synergy Codes' developers and their attempts to solve "Advent of Code 2021" riddles
+Synergy Codes' developers and their attempts to solve "Advent of Code" riddles